 If you like visiting religious site, this is a great temple to appreciate for at least an hour on its exquisite crafting skill and the many artefacts around, provided if you understand Chinese.
 Otherwise it can be quite bore if there is no tour guide to help you understand its rich history.
 I’ve seen many Caucasians come and leave soon after taking a few pictures.
 The temple is situated in a place where there is no tree and no shade, and Malacca weather is ‘no joke’ – punishing to those who are afraid of heat.
 The following picture shows how sunny it is in that early morning 9.30 am.

 Places of interest in Malacca is so closed to one another that my initial budget of RM$100.00 on taxi was kept almost intact.
 I spent just a total of RM$30.00 in taking a ride upon my arrival to the hotel and vice versa.

-From the moment you steps onto Malacca, the taxi touts start to storm onto you.
-They usually quote you an exorbitant price of 50% higher than any other tour operators.
+From the moment one steps onto Malacca, the taxi touts start to storm onto you.
+They usually quote you an exorbitant price of 50% higher than any other tour operator.
 Some offer to chauffeur you around Malacca for a day at RM$200.00, not a bad deal actually, but you can save that amount for other things else, as Malacca is so easy to go about.